Simple and Useful Tips to Move Heavy Furniture Items

 - Unplug the power cord

-- Tilt or push fridge on the dolly
+- Tilt or push the shoulder dolly to place the refrigerator securely

-- Let fridge settle for 24-72 hours before plugging back into the power supply
+- Let the fridge settle for 24-72 hours before plugging back into the power supply

 - Remove the bedding (sheets, duvets, pillows)

-- Cover the mattress in a plastic wrap to keep clean
+- Cover the mattress in plastic wrap to keep it clean

 - Disassemble the bed using handy tools